Call of Duty: WWII: Campaign

-United States Army Private First Class Ronald "Red" Daniels (Brett Zimmerman), of the 1st Infantry Division, takes part in the Normandy landings with his platoon, including Private First Class Robert Zussman (Jonathan Tucker), Technical Sergeant William Pierson (Josh Duhamel), and First Lieutenant Joseph Turner (Jeffrey Pierce).
-Following the landings, Zussman is stabbed by a German Wehrmacht soldier, resulting in his hospitalization.
+On June 6, 1944, United States Army Private First Class Ronald "Red" Daniels (Brett Zimmerman), of the 1st Infantry Division, assaults Omaha Beach with his platoon as part of the Normandy landings, accompanied by PFC Robert Zussman (Jonathan Tucker), Technician Fifth Grade Frank Aiello (Jeff Schine), and Private Drew Stiles (Kevin Coubal); as well as the abrasive and alcoholic Technical Sergeant William Pierson (Josh Duhamel) and First Lieutenant Joseph Turner (Jeffrey Pierce).
+Zussman is stabbed by a German soldier during the battle, but recovers after being dragged to safety by Daniels.
+On July 25 and 26, the platoon accompanies the 745th Tank Battalion as part of Operation Cobra, liberating the town of Marigny; Daniels learns that Pierson was demoted after recklessly leading his men to their deaths during the Battle of Kasserine Pass.

-Zussman returns to duty in time for the American breakout Operation Cobra, where American forces reclaim the town of Marigny.
-The platoon is ordered by Colonel Davis (Matt Riedy) to conduct an operation with British Special Operations Executive officers Major Arthur Crowley (David Alpay) and Vivian Harris (Helen Sadler) to intercept a German armored train carrying V2-rockets.
-Daniels and Zussman derail the train before being escorted back to their squad by French Resistance leader Camille "Rousseau" Denis (Bella Dayne).

-A week later, Rousseau and Crowley infiltrate a German garrison in Paris to retrieve explosives in preparation for the platoon's assault upon it.
-Rousseau places explosives on the entrance and assassinates Gestapo SS-und Polizeiführer Heinrich (J. Paul Boehmer) for his murder of her family, allowing the platoon to liberate Paris.
+On August 20, the platoon is ordered by Colonel Davis (Matt Riedy) to conduct an operation with British Special Operations Executive officers Arthur Crowley (David Alpay) and Vivian Harris (Helen Sadler) to intercept and destroy a German armored train carrying V-2 rockets, rendezvousing with French resistance member Camille "Rousseau" Denis (Bella Dayne).
+On August 25, Rousseau and Crowley infiltrate a German garrison in Paris to retrieve explosives in preparation for the platoon's assault upon it.
+Rousseau places explosives on the entrance and assassinates Gestapo officer Heinrich (J. Paul Boehmer) when he discerns her true identity, allowing the platoon to liberate the city.

-Two months later, the platoon enters Aachen, supported by tank commander Staff Sergeant Augustine Pérez (Christian Lanz).
-They are ordered to take over a German-occupied hotel.
-They discover civilians inside the hotel's basement, and Turner orders their evacuation.
-After Daniel rescues a young girl named Anna (Lilith Max), German Kriegsmarine sailors open fire on a truck carrying the civilians, killing Anna's older sister, Erica.
+On October 18, the platoon assaults Aachen, supported by tank commander Staff Sergeant Augustine Pérez (Christian Lanz).
+After liberating a hotel, they discover civilians sheltering within the basement, and Turner orders their evacuation despite Pierson’s objections.
+After Daniels rescues a young girl named Anna (Lilith Max), German soldiers open fire on a truck carrying the civilians, killing Anna's older sister, Erica.
 Pierson sends the truck away without protection.

-At the Battle of Hürtgen Forest, the platoon is ordered to take Hill 493.
-Pierson and Zussman are tasked with advancing towards the hill, while Turner and Daniels cover them until they can meet at the bottom.
-Turner's squad discovers that Pierson flagrantly ordered an attack on the hill, forcing Turner to join in.
-The platoon destroys artillery positions, but the Germans attack with a Tiger II tank.
-Daniels is injured disabling the tank, which is destroyed by Pérez, who is killed by the tank in turn.
-Turner is wounded rescuing Daniels, and sacrifices himself to cover the platoon's escape.
-In the aftermath, Pierson becomes head of the platoon and promotes Daniels to Corporal.
+On November 14, the platoon is ordered to capture Hill 493 during the Battle of Hürtgen Forest.
+Pierson and Zussman are tasked with advancing towards the hill, while Daniels and Turner cover them until they can meet at the bottom.
+However, Turner's squad discovers that Pierson ordered an early attack on the hill, forcing them to join in.
+The platoon destroys artillery positions, but are attacked by a Tiger II.
+Daniels is injured in the process of destroying the tank, and Turner sacrifices himself to cover the platoon's escape after rescuing him.
+In the aftermath, Pierson becomes head of the platoon, promoting Daniels to corporal.